 In The News This Week: Has the time for robots come?

 They are part of our daily lives.
 They are able to analyze our actions and / or interact with us.
 From industrial robotics to domestic robots, to our research on the internet, from our computer or smartphone.
 New technologies are as dreamy as they are scary.

-Many robots are part of our daily lives and are like companions without which our social actions would be quite different.
+Many robots are part of our daily lives.
+They are like companions without which our social actions would be quite different.
 From the robot cleaner of your pool, to your surveillance system, to your household vacuum cleaner, to your child’s toy robot, as well as to your computer, smartphone, GPS devices on your car, drones, etc.

 - What place do they take in society?

 - Should we question the protection of our privacy even though these robots can receive and reuse our own data?